vishket/gbapp/README.md

 This application provides two endpoints

-- Create a Database table: http://localhost:5000/create_table
+- Create a Database table: http://localhost:5000/create-table

-The *create_table* endpoint creates a new table based on the schema defined in the 'schema.csv' file.
+The *create-table* endpoint creates a new table based on the schema defined in the 'schema.csv' file.
 You can also navigate to the same endpoint from the hyperlink on the home page.